Back to all articles

 Should I cancel an annual subscription mid-term?

-Usually no — most annual plans don't pro-rate refunds, so you've already paid for the rest of the term.
+Usually no. Most annual plans do not pro-rate refunds, so you have already paid for the rest of the term.
 Use it through the end, set a calendar reminder for two weeks before the next renewal, and decide then.
 Cancelling mid-term just loses the prepaid value.